manifoldfinance/disco3-nx/packages/progress/README.md

 });
 ```

-It's worth noting that the finish handler will always automatically fire an analytics page event as long as the window.analytics object is present.
+> It's worth noting that the finish handler will always automatically fire an analytics page event as long as the window.analytics object is present.

-Make sure to remember the css import as well!